 Note that the Fifth Amendment’s prohibition against double jeopardy does not protect Pat from being prosecuted in both state and federal courts.
 This is because double jeopardy laws apply only to one jurisdiction at a time.
 Nevada state and federal courts are different jurisdictions.
 In legal terms, Nevada state and federal courts have “dual sovereignty” over the murder case.9

 Almost never.
-One exception is that first-time drug offenders convicted of federal simple drug possession while under 21 may be able to get their record expunged.10
+One exception is that first-time drug offenders convicted of simple drug possession while under 21 may be able to get their record expunged.10

 Las Vegas’s federal courthouse is located at:

 Las Vegas, NV 89101

 Reno’s federal courthouse is located at:

 There are currently no federal prisons located in Nevada.
 Defendants convicted of federal crimes in Nevada will probably be incarcerated at the Washoe County Detention Center, located at 911 Parr Boulevard, Reno, NV 89512.

 Federal prosecutors have been advised to crack down on narcotics crimes, the most serious of which is federal drug trafficking.

 And people on the run from police face fugitives charges.